-Prerequisite: registration in BCHM 410.
+Prerequisite: credit for or registration in BCHM 410.
 An introduction to lipid, protein and carbohydrate biochemistry through the experimental investigation of their structures and functional properties.
-One hour lecture and three hours of lab.
+One hour lecture and two hours of lab.
+3 cr.

 BCHM 412: Biochemistry II